-The net retirement benefit obligation/asset need not be disclosed as a separate line IAS1 p55 item on the face of the statement of financial position.
+The net retirement benefit obligation/asset need not be disclosed as a separate line item on the face of the statement of financial position.
 However if the balance is considered to be material and by separately disclosing the liability/asset it will improve the users understanding of the financial statements, then it should be separately disclosed on the face of the statement of financial position.

-Change in accounting policy IAS 1 p10(f) A statement of financial position as at the beginning of the earliest comparative period is required when an entity applies an accounting policy retrospectively or makes a retrospective restatement of items in its financial statements, or when it reclassifies items in its financial statements.
-Sign off The date the financial statements are authorised for issue and who authorised that IAS10 p17 approval shall be disclosed.
-This need not be on the face of the balance sheet but in the annual financial statements, identifying who gave such authorisation and the date
+Change in accounting policy

+A statement of financial position as at the beginning of the earliest comparative period is required when an entity applies an accounting policy retrospectively or makes a retrospective restatement of items in its financial statements, or when it reclassifies items in its financial statements.